microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 - Look & Say _"Select"_ (default voice command)
 - Look & Say _"Explode"_ or _"Pop"_ (custom voice commands)
 - Look & Bluetooth button
-- Look & Pinch (i.e., hold up your hand in front of you and pinch your thumb and index finger together):
+- Look & Pinch (i.e., hold up your hand in front of you and bring your thumb and index finger together)
-Please note that for this to work, the hand rays need to be disabled!
+    - _Please note that for this to work, the [hand rays need to be disabled](EyeTracking_EyesAndHands.md)!_

 To select holographic content using eye gaze, there are several options:

 **1. Use the primary focus pointer:**
-This can be understood as your primary cursor.
+This can be understood as your prioritized cursor.
+By default, if the hands are in view, then this would be hand rays.
+If no hands are in view, then the prioritized pointer would be head or eye gaze.
-Please note that based on the current design head or eye gaze is suppressed as a cursor input if hand rays are used.
+Thus, please note that based on the current design head or eye gaze is suppressed as a cursor input if hand rays are used.

 For example:
 A user wants to select a distant holographic button.